TDP chief detained at Tirupati airport, stages sit-in protest | Politics

 Naidu was aware that everything was going well but he wanted to create a kind of disturbance here, Reddy said.

-Naidu arrivedin Tirupati despite the model code of conduct in force here only to gain public sympathy through a section of the media, he said.
+Naidu had arrived in Tirupati despite the model code of conduct in force here only to gain public sympathy through a section of the media, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)